aurrelhebert/warp10-zeppelin-quantumviz/README.md

 ## Deploy

-To deploy this jar with scp add the follwing property file etc/config/local.properties containing:
+To deploy, use branch deploy and add this jar with scp add the follwing property file etc/config/local.properties containing:

 ```
 sshUrl=scp://user@my.domain:/path/to